hed-standard/hed-specification/docs/source/05_Advanced_annotation.md

 parameter names are designed to be self-documenting.
 Parameters are often used for derived values such as response times that are used as indicator variables in the experiment.
 They are also sometimes used as part of control variable definitions.

+**Note:** Parameters and related annotations are still under development.